Rakeela/dragora-notes/2023-02-01-Three-Hundred-and-Fiftieth.md

 The scale says I weigh 251.4 pounds now.
 It's gotta be water weight.

 ---
-(Written the next day)  1,584 words on the file.
+(Although this word count was completed on 2023-02-01, the word progress update was added the next day.)
+1,584 words on the file.
 1,239 words of progress.

 ---
 Back to [[day-post-archive]]